dtl-nyuad/texture/README.md

 ## Repository Content

-This repository contains the published paper and support material.
-The project source code is still under development for further conferences and currently not publicly available.
+This repository contains links to items related to Texture.
+The project source code is still private.